 Fluid offers a product that’s closer to traditional invoice financing.
 They approve your financing based on your customer’s creditworthiness, not yours, and they require you to assign your unpaid invoice to them (essentially buying the invoice from you).
 The benefit to this is that you don’t have to worry about whether your customer pays the invoice or not.
-That’s because Fluid offers non-recourse ar financing.
+That’s because Fluid offers non-recourse accounts receivable financing.

 Non-recourse invoice financing means that lender can only collect the money that’s owed from the customer.
 While that might have given some small business owner peace of mind, the process to get invoices approved through Fluid is harder than it is through Fundbox or BlueVine.
 It may also result in lower advance rate (starting at 80%) and higher rates (starting at 3.5% per month).